ambition-wtf/readme/README.md

 #### Expectations

-I don’t write the best code.
+I don’t write the best code.<br />
 So I don’t expect you to.

 But I do iterate a LOT.